Cardboard Tea Packaging Boxes

 Description

-Tea leaves are sensitive to moisture, odours, and direct light, so the outer carton must support the inner barrier rather than replace it.
+Tea leaves are sensitive to moisture, odours, and direct light, so the outer carton should support the inner barrier rather than replace it.
 Cardboard tea packaging boxes work alongside foil or barrier pouches by shielding them from abrasion, edge compression, and prolonged light exposure.
 When the internal dimensions are matched to typical pouch sizes, there is enough room for the inner pack to sit comfortably without excessive movement that might damage tags, strings, or seals.

 • Holds loose-leaf pouches, sachet sleeves, and sampler sets in stable rows